That-Dev-Girl-Sites/jhalabi.com/_posts/2022-01-12-imposter-syndrome.md

-[^1]: At least, it feels like I have re-learned Javascript 3 times.
+[^1]: At least, it feels like I have re-learned JavaScript 3 times.
 The language has changed so much, I barely recognize my early code now.
 [^2]: Let's face it.
 Imposter syndrome never completely goes away.
 Minimal imposter is the best case scenario inmy book.
 [^3]: Don't worry.
 I'm still a code nerd.
 I _also_ wrote a book.
 [^4]: Yes, I know blogs count as writing.
 Not where my brain is going right now.